Children and Families

 Anyone can ask for help from the Children's Rights Service, but the Children's Rights Officer will only get involved with the agreement of the young person.

-The Childcare Partnership aims to make sure that good quality, affordable childcare is available to meet the needs of all families across Aberdeenshire.
+The Childcare Strategy aims to make sure that good quality, affordable childcare is available to meet the needs of all families across Aberdeenshire.

 The Family Information Service (FIS) is a free, impartial service.
 It gives detailed information and advice on childcare, as well as information on a range of services for children and young people aged 0-19 years and their families across Aberdeenshire.
 It was formerly known as the Childcare Information Service.